dougeby/IntuneDocs/InTuneDocs/deploy-use/android-for-work-policy-settings-in-microsoft-intune.md

 Use the Microsoft Intune **Android for Work custom configuration policy** to deploy OMA-URI settings that can be used to control features on Android for Work devices.
 These are standard settings that many mobile device manufacturers use to control device features.

 This capability is intended to allow you to deploy Android settings that are not configurable with Intune policies.
+Intune supports a limited number of Android custom policies at present.
+See the examples in this topic to find out which policies you can configure.

 ### General settings